GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step06/Tutorial.rst

   :start-after: <!-- SPHINX_FIELD_CASE_Co2_CONSTITUTIVE -->
   :end-before: <!-- SPHINX_FIELD_CASE_Co2_CONSTITUTIVE_END -->

-One can notice that PVT data, required by *MultiPhaseMultiComponentFluid*, are brought in to be able to model behavior of Co2 in liquid and gas phase with repect to pressure and temperature variations.
+One can notice that PVT data, required by *MultiPhaseMultiComponentFluid*, are brought in to be able to model behavior of Co2 in liquid and gas phase with respect to pressure and temperature variations.
 These *pvtgas.txt* and *pvtliquid.txt* are composed as follow

 .. code::